F-scheduler: illuminating the free-lunch design space for fast sampling of diffusion models: Approach

+Modifying the skip connection via Free-U\cite{si2024freeu}, a training-free U-Net decorator, can reduce the low-frequency component of the noisy skip connection and enhance the backbone feature, thereby augmenting the denoising capability of the diffusion model while preserving image details\cite{si2024freeu}.
+We find that the skip connection modification removes the blur from the generative image, implying a change in the neural network's original output from a standard score function to a vector pointing to a special image, which allows the model's behaviour to be similar to that of the diffusion disillation model.
+However, experiments in \cref{compareDifferentTimeSchedule} show that Free-U will also change the discrete method of the diffusion ODE, and this effect cannot be ignored in the few-step inference that has a poor discrete situation.

+Explicitly, the output of the neural network in \cref{eq:scoreFunctionDefine} is pointing to the average of all possible images that can cause this noisy image.
+In an extreme few-step inference case, like one or two NFE inference, the final output will be blurred, since in that step, the score function only points to the centroid of images.
+Meanwhile, the distillation algorithm, like rectify flow proposed by \citet{liu2022rectified}, will tend to modify the output and let it point to a special sample.

+Although the task of modifying the score function to allow it to point to a special sample without additional training is hard, the Free-U that preserves the detail of the output image while augmenting the denoise capability can partly achieve it in the least noisy stage, since the possible images are very limited.
+The previous research from \citet{ma2024surprising} also shows that compared to the original diffusion model, the diffusion distillation model has small skip connection scalers.

+However, we don't know which step could be changed simply from the score function to the conditional score function pointing to special a sample, and one of the vanilla ways is to apply free-U at all time steps, as the original paper claims.
+This method has been seen as helpful to slightly modify the score function and make it more similar to the distillation's output.
+But, via the mathematical analysis of the diffusion ODE and the experimental result in \cref{compareDifferentStepInUniPC}.
+This vanilla method in the extreme few-step inference of high-resolution images, such as 6 NFE, would not work properly.

-Also, consider that the normal ResNet\cite{he2016res} can be viewed as an ODE\cite{chen2018neuralODE} by using the following formula:
+Explicitly, consider that the normal ResNet (\citet{he2016res}) can be viewed as an ODE (\citet{chen2018neuralODE}) by using the following formula:

-where $h_t$ is the feature output in layer $t$.
+where $l_t$ is the feature output in layer $t$.

-The U-Net, as a black box ODE solver, can be regarded as another ODE.
-Thus, modifying the skip connection and scale backbone feature will further increase its output and the moving distance of the diffusion reverse ODE, which let the start step of using U-Net decorator should be parameterized in 1024 x 1024 image synthesis, as it contributes to the increase of moving distance in the noisy part.
-This behavior causes the global truncation error in solving ODE, which may let the variables be out of the distribution (OOD).
-We also visualize the decoded feature in the trajectory of different samplers in \cref{compareDifferentSampler}.
+The U-Net, as a black box ODE solver using skip connections, can be regarded as another ODE.
+And modifying the skip connection and scale backbone feature in the neural ODE will further increase the $h_i$ in \cref{eq:taylor_version_xt}.